Islam in Libya: Islam in Gaddafi's Libya

 In the early 1970s, Islam played a major role in legitimizing Gaddafi's political and social reforms.
 By the end of the decade, however, he had begun to attack the religious establishment and several fundamental aspects of Sunni Islam.
 Gaddafi asserted the transcendence of the Quran as the sole guide to Islamic governance and the unimpeded ability of every Muslim to read and interpret it.
 He denigrated the roles of the ulama, imams, and Islamic jurists and questioned the authenticity of the hadith, and thereby the sunna, as a basis for Islamic law.
 The sharia itself, Gaddafi maintained, governed only such matters as properly fell within the sphere of religion; all other matters lay outside the purview of religious law.
-Finally, he called for a revision of the Muslim calendar, saying it should date from Muhammad's death in 632, an event he felt was more momentous than the hijra ten years earlier.
+Finally, he called for a revision of the Islamic calendar, saying it should date from Muhammad's death in 632, an event he felt was more momentous than the hijra ten years earlier.

-These unorthodox views on the hadith, sharia, and the Islamic era aroused a good deal of unease.
-They seemed to originate from Gaddafi's conviction that he possessed the transcendent ability to interpret the Quran and to adapt its message to modern life.
-Equally, they reinforced the view that he was a reformer but not a literalist in matters of the Quran and Islamic tradition.
-On a practical level, however, several observers agreed that Gaddafi was less motivated by religious convictions than by political calculations.
-By espousing these views and by criticizing the ulama, he was using religion to undermine a segment of the middle class that was notably vocal in opposing his economic policies in the late 1970s.
-But Gaddafi clearly considered himself an authority on the Quran and Islam and was not afraid to challenge traditional religious authority.
-He also was not prepared to tolerate dissent.

-The revolutionary government gave repeated evidence of its desire to establish Libya as a leader of the Islamic world.
-Moreover, Gaddafi's efforts to create an Arab nation through political union with other Arab states were also based on a desire to create a great Islamic nation.
-Indeed, Gaddafi drew little distinction between the two.

 The government took a leading role in supporting Islamic institutions and in worldwide proselytizing on behalf of Islam.
 The Jihad Fund, supported by a payroll tax, was established in 1970 to aid the Palestinians in their struggle with Israel.
 The Faculty of Islamic Studies and Arabic at the University of Benghazi was charged with training Muslim intellectual leaders for the entire Islamic world, and the Islamic Mission Society used public funds for the construction and repair of mosques and Islamic educational centers in cities as widely separated as Vienna and Bangkok.
-The Islamic Call Society (Ad Dawah) was organized with government support to propagate Islam abroad, particularly throughout Africa, and to provide funds to Muslims everywhere.
-The symbolic purification major urban mosques took place in 1978.